plasmoapp/pv-addon-discs/README.md

 `/disc erase` – Return a custom disc to a normal one.

 ## Permissions
-Both are only available to OP by default.
+Commands are only available to OP by default:

-`pv.addon.disks.burn`
+`pv.addon.disks.burn` – Burn command

-`pv.addon.disks.erase`
+`pv.addon.disks.erase` – Erase command

+Available to everyone by default:

+`pv.addon.disks.play` – Use custom music disks

 ## Supported sources